alastaircottenham/EssentialEightTracker/README.md

 **Current version is based on the November 2023 Maturity Model.**

+## Disclaimer

+This project is a personal initiative and is not officially endorsed by the Australian Cyber Security Centre (ACSC).
+The Essential Eight framework is the property of ACSC, and this tool is merely a means to assist organisations in tracking the implemention of these strategies.

 ## What is the Essential Eight?

 The Essential Eight are a set of baseline mitigation strategies recommended by the Australian Cyber Security Centre (ACSC) to help organizations protect themselves from various cyber threats.